hosseinrezaeii91/COCO-Stuff-Post-Channel-Image-Generator/README.md

 # How to use the software
 You need to creat a folder named "train2017" in the same directory as the software located, and then copy the target images to this folder.
 The name of the images must follow "000000000009.png" format, i.e. a name with 12 charachtors length and in "png" format.
 Therefore, the range of images' names could be between "000000000000" to "999999999999".
 This is the name format in the COCO-Stuff dataset and therefore, you do not need to rename the images if you are using the COCO-Stuff dataset.

+# About the software
+The compiled Python version of the software is accessible on this webpage.
+Additionally, the software's executable file is available; nonetheless, it was not possible to upload it to this page due to its substantial size.
+If you require the executable file, kindly send us an email to below address.

+hossein.rezaei@oulu.fi;

 # References

 [1] H. Caesar, J. Uijlings, and V. Ferrari, “Coco-stuff: Thing and stuff classes in context,” in 2018 IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2018, pp. 1209–1218.